-Suzie Léger is an award-winning Austrian-Canadian artist, musician, actress and director based in New York City.
+Suzie Orlando Léger is an award-winning Austrian-Canadian actress, musician, director and artist based in New York City.
 She received her master’s degree in ‘Transmedia Arts’ from the University of Applied Arts in Vienna.
-There, she acquired expertise in conceptual art, filmmaking, performance and graphic design, weaving together different media for her works.
+There, she acquired expertise in conceptual art, film-making, performance and graphic design, weaving together different media for her works.
 Eager to find new sites of cultural production, methodologies or genres, her artistic analysis focused on the power relation between language and perception.
 She co-founded the not-for-profit art association Lafin C’estmerde that organized concerts, exhibitions and talks, building a platform to support female artists and entrepreneurs in the Creative Arts in Vienna.

 Suzie is fluent in German, English, Portuguese and French.
 She also lived in São Paulo, Brazil, and London, UK, before moving to New York, where she extended her skills in film and theater at the Stella Adler Studio of Acting and in music production at The Juilliard School.